 This post contains affiliate links which means that if you click and make a purchase I may receive a small commission, at no cost to you.
 All opinions are my own.

-During a three-week period each spring, colorful kites take flight, music floats through the air, bands march through the streets, and fireworks light up the night sky for Washington, DC’s Cherry Blossom Festival.
+During three weeks each spring, colorful kites take flight, music floats through the air, bands march through the streets, and fireworks light up the night sky for Washington, DC’s Cherry Blossom Festival.
 The annual celebration is a quintessential DC experience.
-The blooming cherry blossom trees is the official kick-off to spring in the region.
+The blooming cherry blossom trees are the official kick-off to spring in the region.
 The Capital is never as beautiful as when she’s decked out in pink.
 The pink and white petals serve as a welcome to spring in the nation’s capital.

 Peak bloom varies each year, which makes it a bit tricky to plan a trip; the pink petals generally appear between the last days of March into the first few days of April.
 The National Park Service forecasts the peak blooming period.
-This year, the peak bloom prediction is between March 22-25th.
+This year, the peak bloom prediction is between March 20th and April 16th.

-This post on the Cherry Blossoms in Washington, DC was originally published March 2019, and updated March 2022]
+This post on the Cherry Blossoms in Washington, DC was updated October 2022]

 History of the Cherry Blossoms in Washington, DC